Michael Kelley, Guest Contributor

 To prepare for battle.

 When we choose to read the Bible first thing in the morning, we are doing more than just reading a few verses; we are recognizing the reality of the mental battle we are going to inevitably fight.
-And we are preparing ourselves with the sword of the Spirit, which is the Word of God so that we can indeed be ready for when that mental fight comes.
 Armed with God’s truth, we can fight thoughts of pride, greed, despair, loneliness, and all the rest.

 To demonstrate OUR priorities.